Adobe-Marketing-Cloud/aem-sample-we-retail/README.md

 # We.Retail

-This is an AEM 6.2 reference implementation for retail industry
+This is an AEM 6.2 reference implementation for the retail industry.

 ## Modules